llebkered/ci-starterkit/readme.md

 ### Bourbon, Neat and Bitters

 This template uses Bourbon http://http://bourbon.io/, Bitters http://bitters.bourbon.io/ and Neat http://neat.bourbon.io/ as a base for the SASS.

+* SASS files live in /assets/sass
+* Added some extra variables in /assets/base/_variables.scss for headings.
+* Added heading size variables to /assets/base/_typography.scss
+* Commented out resets in /assets/base/_lists.scss

+### Codeigniter

+There is a bare bones Codeigniter installation to handle the backend.

+Moved views

 It uses normalize.css as the reset

 ## File Structure
 <code>